JanPretorius98/20713479-FMX-Prac/README.md

   - `missing-values.R`: Provides the `impute_missing_returns` function.
   - `optim-foo-adj.R`: Uses quadratic programming to find the optimal weights for a portfolio based on expected returns, covariance, and constraints, returning the results as a table.
   - `optimise.R`:Optimizes portfolio weights based on input parameters such as expected returns and constraints.
 It handles errors and returns optimal weights for assets, considering various optimization types.
+  - `renaming-ddc.R`: rename the columns of a time-varying correlation matrix for financial data analysis and prepare the data for visualization by transforming it into a tidy format.
   - `roll-optimiser.R`: Optimizes portfolio weights using a rolling window approach, calculating optimal weights based on historical data and constraints.
 It returns the optimal weights for each rolling period.

 ### `WRITE-UPS`: